LauraAubin/All-things-FED-and-Rails/README.md

 [1]: http://localhost:3000/

 Create a site that is functional for playing music using your Spotify account and playlists, but has the Shopify UI style

+Progress Status: Don't get carried away with frills... work on finishing the book _efficiently_.